stormsinbrewing/Real_Time_Social_Media_Mining/README.md

 [x] Configure MapReduce code in GitHub Actions for automation

 [x] Automate the Big Data pipeline till MapReduce using GitHub Actions

-[] Use Data Ingestion tools like Flume to send data from crawler to HDFS at real time

 [x] WAP in Java to implement MapReduce from JSON file extracted from crawler to find the frequency of significant words - Textual Analysis